 - energy and climate change

-- history and temporality
+- history and archive

 Capable of attracting generous funding, researchers are involved in individual research projects as well as larger collaborative endeavours within and beyond anthropology.